Jack Britt High School: Awards and distinctions

 Jack Britt won the 2009–2010 U.S. News & World Report America's Best High Schools Bronze Medal.

-NCHSAA Exemplary School.
-Jack Britt was commended for its overall program, including athletic opportunities and facilities, community interest and involvement, and academics.
+Honored as NCHSAA Exemplary School, Jack Britt was commended for its overall program, including athletic opportunities, community interest and involvement, and academics.

 In 2010, Jack Britt won the Educational Trust's Dispelling the Myth Award, which recognizes outstanding work in narrowing achievement gaps between student groups, exceeding state standards, and rapidly improving student learning.

 Jack Britt won the 2010–2011 North Carolina Honor School of Excellence.

 In 2013, Jack Britt's Marching Band, The Pride of Jack Britt, attended the USBands National Championships at MetLife Stadium winning the Dinkles Spirit of Band Award.

-Jack Britt won the North Carolina 4A High School Fast Pitch Softball State Championship in 2018.
-This is the only school in Cumberland County to win the 4A Fast Pitch Softball Championship.
+Jack Britt won the North Carolina 4A fast pitch softball state championship in 2018, making them the first and only Cumberland County team to win a 4A fast pitch softball state title.

+Both the Jack Britt boys and girls wrestling teams have won state championships.
+The wrestling team were the North Carolina 4A dual team and state tournament champions in 2015.
+The girls team were the all classifications state tournament champions in 2025.